-This lab will introduce the student to hands-on experience in the production of pharmaceutical products.
+This fab will introduce the student to hands-on experience in the production of pharmaceutical products.
 Medication preparation, labeling, product storage, providing supplemental patient information, and quality assurance will be demonstrated and mastered.
 Throughout this course, students gain an appreciation for the value of technician certification and active involvement in professional organizations.

-PHAR 2120 Drug Use and Reactions w/lab, 2 credits

-Prerequisites: PHAR 1100.
+PHAR 2120 Drug Use & Reactions (with lab), 2 credits Prerequisites: PHAR 1100.